modcomlearning/DjangoApp/README.md

 Above code connects to our 'mydb' database in Xampp Localhost.

 #### Step 4 : Migrations and Models
-In this step we need to migrate our applications so that it can connect to mysql and create neccessary tables.
+In this step we need to migrate our application so that it can connect to mysql and create neccessary tables.
 In Terminal, while under your members application folder type below two commands <br><br>

     python3 manage.py makemigrations